burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 28. In C++, there is a namespace mechanism with namespace, which does not exist in C.

-29. In C, you can use `exit()` and `abort()` with no problems, but in C++, the destructors of local objects are not called.
+29. In C, you can use `exit()` and `abort()` with no problems, but in C++, the destructors of local objects are not called in this case.

 30. Overloading of operators and functions is allowed only in C++.

 31. C does not support General-Purpose-Programming with templates.

 32. C99 has a predefined identifier `__func__`.
 This identifier is implicitly defined by the compiler at the beginning of the function body as static const char `__func__[] = "function-name"`.
-Such identifier was absent in C++98/03.
+Such an identifier was absent in C++98/03.

 33. In C++, operators not presented in C language usually have the highest precedence, except for ` throw` which is only above the comma operator `,`.

 34. In C, there must be at least one element in the initialization list when a structure or array is initialized.
+For C++ if provide empty intialization parethesis for built-in array the array will be zero initialized [zero initializated](https://en.cppreference.com/w/cpp/language/zero_initialization).

 35. Before C99, i.e. in C89, C89 with the extension, there was a restriction on where automatic (stack) variables can be defined - only at the beginning of a local block.
-In C++98/03 already, you can declare local variables anywhere.
+In C++98 already, you can declare local variables anywhere in local scope.

 # Memory